groupon/ansible-silo/README.md

 ### Extending runner script

-The docker command which gets executed for calling Ansible is stored inside the image itself, so it cannot be modified.
+The Docker command which gets executed for calling Ansible is stored inside the image itself, so it cannot be modified.
 To inject additional parameters into the command you can define functions in `./.ansible-silo`, your `~/.ansible-silo` or globally in `/etc/ansible/ansible-silo/ansible-silo` file matching the pattern `silo_*` or `_silo_*`.
-The runner script will execute all `silo_*` and `_silo_*` functions and append their output to the docker command.
+The runner script will execute all `silo_*` and `_silo_*` functions and append their output to the Docker command.

 For instance, if you need to mount an additional volume, you can add a method like this to your `~/.ansible-silo` file: